adityasaitwal/Python-Desktop-Assistant/README.md

 # Python-Desktop-Assistant
-This project is concerned about an desktop assistant which works on as per the vocal commands or vocal instructions given by the user.
+This project is concerned about an desktop assistant which can speak and work as per the vocal commands given by the user.